Events and Media

 the people's choice podcast awards nominee

-For the 12th Annual People's Choice Podcast Awards, we were nominated in the Society & Culture category.
+For the 12th Annual People's Choice Podcast Awards, we were nominated Best Society & Culture Podcast.
 That deserves a tambourine shake or seven.

 featured in bitch media